djordjevujic/running-mouse-pmf/README.md

 # running-mouse-pmf
-Project for testing mouse activity and logging data into a csv file on the SD card
+Project for testing mouse/rats activity and logging data into a csv file on the SD card

 ## SD card library
 https://github.com/greiman/SdFat